miraliumre/pki/README.md

 ## Distribution

-Root and leaf CA certificates, along with their CRLs, are distributed through the GitHub repository.
-Updates to the list of trusted root and leaf CAs, as well as CRLs, SHALL be committed to the master branch of the repository.
+Root and leaf CA certificates are distributed through the GitHub repository.
+Updates to the list of trusted root and leaf CAs SHALL be committed to the master branch of the repository.

 ## Certificate Structure